 If you want to focus on portrait photography, think of hairstyles, makeup, and clothing as well.
 You want them to match the era and the mood of an era as much as possible.
 These seemingly small things are the biggest part of what makes a vintage image.

 Location-wise, shooting outdoors in nature is a no-brainer.
 But location can be an important character in your image(Have you seen The Grand Budapest Hotel?)
-You can find great spots for your vintage image in old hotels, diners, old towns…
+You can find great spots for your vintage image in old hotels, diners, and old towns…

 Think of the model’s pose

 This is another critical part of the vintage-looking image.
 Do some research and study the era you want to recreate.
 If you compare a few eras through images, you’ll find that people in those images have quite different poses on them.
 That’s the subtle element where you can feel the zeitgeist of the particular era.

-Help the model by guiding them through the poses or show them old images so they can get direction and vibe you are looking for.
+Help the model by guiding them through the poses or show them old images so they can get the direction and vibe you are looking for.
 Maybe you are shooting a pin-up style image and you want them to look overly flirty, or to catch casual and free-spirited as in the 70s.
 Pay proper homage to the era you want to recreate, and do your homework beforehand.
 In the end, the aesthetic of that time inspired you, so be thoughtful of the details.

 Optimize your lighting

 Many old photographs have that soft, hazy look.
-If you are not using the old camera and equipment, you can replicate that look with modern DSLR as well.
+If you are not using the old camera and equipment, you can replicate that look with a modern DSLR as well.
 One option is to buy diffusion gels to emulate that dreamy haziness of old photos.
-You can also play with shooting through different kind of gauzy fabrics.
+You can also play with shooting through different kinds of gauzy fabrics.
 You’ll need to experiment to get the effects you want.
 That’s why this is a great creativity exercise.
 You have more hands-on experience and you are creating your effects while shooting, not in the post-production.